soizicpenicaud/algobibliography/5-algorithmic-accountability.md

 # 5.Ensuring the accountability of algorithms: going beyond transparency
+## Initial question: How to make public decision-making algorithms more accountable?

 ### Ananny, M. (2016).
 Toward an Ethics of Algorithms: Convening, Observation, Probability, and Timeliness.
 Science, Technology, & Human Values, 41(1), 93–117. https://doi.org/10.1177/0162243915606523